demisto/content/Packs/VirusTotal/Integrations/VirusTotal_V3_Premium/VirusTotal_V3_Premium_description.md

 Your API key carries all your privileges, so keep it secure and don't share it with anyone.

 ## Fetch Incidents:
-The generated incidents are notifications from vt-premium-notifications-list.
+The generated incidents are notifications from vt-private-livehunt-notifications-list.
 Use "Tag" to filter which notification tag to get.
 For example, using the "malicious_executables" will fetch only notifications caught by malicious_executables ruleset.